 In a medium sauce pan, combine the sugar and golden syrup over medium heat.
 Stir until the sugar dissolves and the mixture is bubbling.
-Add the cranberries and turn over several times to coat evenly with the sugar mixture.
+Add the cranberries and lemon zest and turn over several times to coat evenly with the sugar mixture.
 Remove the pan from the heat and set aside to cool to room temperature.

 Prepare the dough.
 If using a food processor, combine the dry ingredients in the processor bowl and pulse to combine.
 Drop in the butter pieces and pulse several times until the consistency of oatmeal.
 If preparing by hand, combine the dry ingredients in a large mixing bowl.
 Add the butter pieces and cut in with two knives or a pastry blender until the mixture is the consistency of oatmeal.